Cooperative Variance Estimation and Bayesian Neural Networks for Disentangling Aleatoric and Epistemic Uncertainties: Related Work

-Aleatoric uncertainty or data noise can be estimated by parametric or nonparametric models.
+Aleatoric uncertainty can be estimated by parametric or nonparametric models.
 The latter do not explicitly define the likelihood function and instead focus on learning to sample from the data distribution \cite{mohamed2016learning}.
-Their ability to estimate nontrivial aleatoric uncertainty distributions comes at the cost of training difficulties and sampling inefficiencies \cite{sensoy2020uncertainty, Harakeh2023}.
+Their ability to estimate nontrivial aleatoric uncertainty comes at the cost of training difficulties and sampling inefficiencies \cite{Harakeh2023}.
 Therefore, parametric models are more common.
 They assume a parameterized observation distribution, usually a Gaussian as in Mean Variance Estimation (MVE) networks \cite{nix1994estimating}, and learn the corresponding parameters by minimizing the Negative Log-Likelihood (NLL) loss with associated regularization.
-Similar parametric models have been developed replacing the Gaussian distribution with other distributions \cite{meyer2020learning}.
+Similar parametric models have been developed, replacing the Gaussian distribution with other distributions \cite{meyer2020learning}.
 However, training these models can be challenging.
 MVE networks have been observed to lead to good mean but overconfident variance estimations in regions within the data support, and exhibit generalization issues outside these regions \cite{Skafte2019}.
-As analyzed by different authors \cite{Skafte2019, Seitzer2022, Immer2023, sluijterman2024optimal}, a strong dependence of the gradients on the predictive variance causes most of these issues by creating imbalances in the loss optimization.
+As analyzed by different authors \cite{Skafte2019, Seitzer2022, sluijterman2024optimal}, these issues result from the loss gradients having very different magnitudes when calculated with respect to the mean or the aleatoric variance, as seen in \Cref{eq:muder_Lvar}, which creates imbalances when minimizing the NLL.